Our research is editorially independent but we may earn a commission for purchases made through our links.

 Camp at Kirk Creek Campground

 Experience a Monastery

 New Camaldoli Hermitage has long been known as a popular spot away from the hustle and bustle of the busy Bay Area to the north and Los Angeles to the south.
-If you want to enjoy true solitude among the incredible central coast scenery, this working Benedictine monastery, offers the perfect place to stay.
+If you want to enjoy true solitude among the incredible central coast scenery, this working Benedictine monastery offers the perfect place to stay.
 Guests are invited, but not required, to attend daily prayers.
 The basic rooms, private houses with gardens and outdoor spaces, offer lots of peace and tranquility, but little else.
 Just keep in mind that no app can take the place of listening to the actual sounds of the surf while soaking up magnificent ocean views.

-Hike to McWay Falls (Nearby Hotels)
+Hike to McWay Falls

-A Scenic Drive on Highway One (Nearby Hotels)
+A Scenic Drive on Highway One

-Go Treasure Hunting at Jade Cove (Nearby Hotels)
+Go Treasure Hunting at Jade Cove

 The Big Sur area also happens to be home to the largest deposit of jade on Earth.
-Known as nephrite jade, it can be found underwater by diving into the ocean, or combing the beach at Jade Cove.
-The region has been attracting visitors from across the globe for more than a half-century who hope to find these precious gems, easy to distinguish from other rocks by its almost luminescent color.
-The best time to find it is just after a winter storm during the calm period as the rough undercurrent often exposes many of the hidden gems.
-Search under the large rocks and under-hangs as well as between the boulders and the piles of rubble along the shore.
+Known as nephrite jade, it can be found underwater by diving into the ocean or combing the beach at Jade Cove.
+The region has been attracting visitors from across the globe for more than a half-century, who hope to find these precious gems, easy to distinguish from other rocks by its almost luminescent color.
+The best time to find it is just after a winter storm during the calm period, as the rough undercurrent often exposes many of the hidden gems.
+Search under the large rocks and under-hangs as well as between the boulders and piles of rubble along the shore.

-Take Meditation, Mindfulness and Other Workshops at the Esalen Institute (Nearby Hotels)
+Take Meditation Workshops at Esalen Institute

-Sip Brews at the Big Sur Taphouse (Nearby Hotels)
+Sip Brews at the Big Sur Taphouse

 The Big Sur Taphouse, an eclectic, cozy beer bar with high ceilings, offers the chance to sip craft beers or regional wines and dine on tasty pub grub from the deli next door.
 Enjoy them on the back deck under the sun, or next to the warmth of a fireplace when the weather doesn’t cooperate.
 It has a fabulous atmosphere that includes board games and televisions for catching the big game as well.

-Soak in Sykes Hot Springs (Nearby Hotels)
+Soak in Sykes Hot Springs

-While the Soberanes Fire of 2017 damaged the trail to reach Sykes Hot Springs, it’s expected to reopen soon and well worth a visit – check for current information on the trek at VentanaWild.
+While the Soberanes Fire of 2017 damaged the trail to reach Sykes Hot Springs, it’s expected to reopen soon and well worth a visit – check for current information on the trek at Ventana Wilderness.
 Once there, you’ll discover two stone-lined natural pools, each about the size of a typical four-person hot tub, with temperature averaging around 102 degrees, though varying a bit depending on the season.
 This is for the adventurous and fit, requiring an approximately 10-mile hike through the Ventana Wilderness on the Pine Ridge Trail, but the reward is a true slice of paradise.